pbrianmackey/Personal/IntroToCpp.md

 ###References

+Variables by default are pass by value.
+You need to use references or pointers to get the value changed.
 Similar to the C#/Java reference type concept.
 However, references work on value types too.
 There is no "reference type".

 int &x = y;
 "x is a reference to y here."
 When you change x you change y too.
 No operator required to access the value.